Pretty art that's gone to waste,

 - Basic Instructions does this, apparently having traced the original artwork from photographs.
 This goes quite well with the dry humor and instruction-book premise.

-- Get Your War On, My Filing Technique is Unstoppable and My Fighting Technique is Unstoppable, all by, David Rees, are all created with black-and-white office clip art.
+- Get Your War On, My Filing Technique is Unstoppable and My Fighting Technique is Unstoppable, all by, David Rees, are all created with black-and-white office clip art, most of which looks like it dates from 1975-85.

 - Day by Day doesn't make an advertised gimmick out of cut-and-paste, but it relies unusually heavily on it for a plot-based strip.